Senior Stretch Loans: A ‘Big Company’ Solution for Smaller Companies

 Smaller enterprises are increasingly benefiting from facilities that combine senior and mezzanine debt, formerly the preserve of larger enterprises, to provide more needed capital at lower prices.

-The financing options available to smaller businesses have steadily been increasing, but not from traditional bank but rather from alternative lenders.
+The financing options available to smaller businesses have steadily been increasing, but not from traditional banks but rather from alternative lenders.
 Traditionally, small to lower middle market companies—those with $5 million to $100 million in annual revenues—relied on an asset-based revolving line of credit together with term loans, depending on the nature of their business.
 Generally, the revolving line of credit was secured on accounts receivable and inventory, and the term loan on plant and equipment.
 Adding to this traditional financing arrangement, alternative lenders are providing cash flow lending as well, sometimes at quite moderate prices.

 Increasingly non-bank lenders have been stepping in to provide financial products that offer new levels of flexibility.
 Their offerings now actually represent an expansion on traditional lending to smaller businesses.

 Small and medium-sized businesses (SMBs) often require additional capital over and above what commercial banks are able to provide on their own.
 Often these businesses require a mix of financing, intelligently structured to meet their specific needs.
-The small-cap and lower-middle-market lending space is made up, primarily, of single-product lenders.
+The small-cap and lower-middle-market lending space is made up primarily of single-product lenders.
 Therefore finding the most appropriate mix at the best cost, and then coordinating the different specialty lenders to a successful closing, can be a difficult process.
 As a result, SMBs have increasingly been setting their sights on ‘unitranche’ financing, formerly the preserve of mainly the upper end of the middle market.

 What Is Unitranche Financing?